 Chapter Challenge: Students develop a demonstration of chemistry concepts for a grade-school audience.

-Students observe characteristics of a chemical reaction and use indicators to identify acids and bases.
+Students observe the characteristics of a chemical reaction and use indicators to identify acids and bases.
 They examine single- and double-replacement reactions and practice writing chemical equations.
 Students observe endothermic and exothermic reactions and factors that affect reaction rates.
 They explore the properties of acids and bases and the activity of metals.

 Chapter 7: Cookin’ Chem